COFFEE: Counterfactual Fairness for Personalized Text Generation in Explainable Recommendation: Additional Results

 \section{Additional Results}

+We show the complete results on the Amazon Movies and Yelp datasets based on the PETER model in \Cref{tab:peter-full-results}.
+Importantly, COFFEE achieves strong fairness results while maintaining high utility on explanation generation.
+Although COFFEE may slightly drop the utility compared to the baselines, it can sometimes even outperform the baselines, as shown in the results on Amazon Movies and Yelp datasets.
+This is because the disentanglement mechanism enables better representation learning \cite{ma2019learndisent,zheng2021disentangling} and increases the flexibility and accuracy of interactions between the user and item for better explanation generation.

-We list some examples of PETER generated explanations on Amazon Games in \Cref{tab:examples}.
-In particular, we select a male user \emph{Chadwick} who wrote long reviews and a female user \emph{Noemi} who wrote short reviews for the same item "\emph{Wii Nunchuk Controller}".
-The raw PETER model follows the ground-truth reviews and generate detailed long explanation for \emph{Chadwick} but short explanation for \emph{Noemi}.
-In contrast, after applying COFFEE to improve fairness on length of explanations, the model tend to generate longer and more descriptive explanation for \emph{Noemi}.
-These examples demonstrate the effect of COFFEE in generating fair and high-quality explanations for users with different protected attribute values.
+We also present some examples of generated explanations on Amazon Games in \Cref{tab:examples}.
+In particular, we select a male user \emph{Chadwick} who wrote detailed and informative reviews with high FeatCov and a female user \emph{Noemi} who wrote generic reviews with low FeatCov for the same item "\emph{Wii Nunchuk Controller}".
+The raw PETER model follows the ground-truth reviews and generate detailed explanation for \emph{Chadwick} but short and generic explanation for \emph{Noemi}.
+In contrast, after applying COFFEE to improve fairness, the model tend to generate and more descriptive and informative explanation for \emph{Noemi}.
+These examples demonstrate the effectiveness of COFFEE in generating fair and high-quality explanations for users with different protected attribute values.